stastnypremysl/sudoku-solver/README.md

 # Sudoku-solver
 HTML5 sudoku solver

-This project was done in 2016.
+This project was done in 2016 in order to get angry my high school teacher.
 It worked under Chrome and Firefox, but there are many problems with up-to-date broswers.

 ## Getting started